43081j/43081j.github.io/_drafts/polymer-data-binding.md

 Today I'm going to talk about [Polymer](https://www.polymer-project.org/) again, this time on the topic of data binding.

 I am going to assume you have already used Polymer and have a basic understanding of it.
+However, this post will be a little in-depth in parts so feel free to skip over those.

 ## The basics